Crocodile in Ancient Egypt

 Sobek the Crocodile in Ancient Egypt

-The most notable manifestation of the god was Sobek Shedety, patron of Crocodilopolis (or Egyptian “Shedet”), the city of the Faiyum situated in the middle of the continent.
-Shedet, the capital of the Arsinoite nome and hence the most significant city in the area, saw the realization of extensive architectural initiatives commemorating Sobek.
-It is believed that Ptolemy II was the one who first spearheaded the initiative to enlarge Sobek’s main temple.
+Sobek Shedety was the most notable form of the god.
+He was the patron of Crocodilopolis, also known as Shedet.
+Shedet was the capital of the Arsinoite nome and the most important city in the region.
+There, extensive architectural projects honored Sobek.
+It is believed that Ptolemy II spearheaded the expansion of Sobek’s main temple.

-Outside of the Faiyum, Kom Ombo in southern Egypt was Sobek’s largest cultic center, especially during the Ptolemaic and Roman eras.
-Kom Ombo, located about 30 miles (48 kilometers) north of Aswan, was erected during the Graeco-Roman era (332 BCE–395 CE).
-The temple on this site was known as the “Per-Sobek,” which means “house of Sobek.”
+Outside the Faiyum, Kom Ombo in southern Egypt was Sobek’s largest cult center.
+This was especially true during the Ptolemaic and Roman eras.
+Kom Ombo is about 30 miles (48 kilometers) north of Aswan.
+Its temple, built during the Graeco-Roman era (332 BCE–395 CE), was called the “Per-Sobek,” meaning “house of Sobek.”

 - Civilization of ancient Egypt